Cookooloo/DE2/README.md

 School assignment DE2.
 Created by: Robin Kok
 Class: SwicosC
-Current version: ALPHA 1.2
+Current version: ALPHA 1.3

 ## User Guide

-You can use your own wordlist by replacing the wordlist.txt file.
+You can use your own wordlist by replacing the wordlist.txt file You can find the wordlist at /src/wordlist.txt
-Simply create a new .txt file and put one word on each line.
-REMEMBER TO BACK UP THE ORIGINAL FILE.
+Simply create a new .txt file and put one word on each line REMEMBER TO BACK UP THE ORIGINAL FILE!

 ## Patch Notes